vst473/iclr26/Indic MMLU/readme.md

 * **How to read the table:** higher scores (closer to the upper bound used during rating) indicate better perceived translation/enhancement quality and correctness.
 * **Notable:** Most languages show high average scores (>8.9) indicating strong quality after enhancement.
 A few languages display outlier lower ratings suggesting targeted improvement is still required.

-> *Full numerical table is included with the release artifacts.*
-> (If you want, we can add a compact CSV or markdown table in the repo root for quick reference.)

 * Ratings cover **language quality, math correctness, coherence, and linguistic aspects**.

 | Language  | Avg Maths Rate | Avg Coherence Rate | Avg Linguist Rate | Total Records |